francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Finds an entity of Contract type by its name
+Retrieves an entity of Contract type by its name

 ### Example
 ```csharp